 Walking distances to the Colosseum from some of Rome's key sites

-- From Piazza Spagna it will take you 28 minutes walking while you walk along the little streets surrounding the wonderful Piazza Spagna, Via del Corso and Via dei Fori Imperiali.
+- From Piazza Spagna: it will take you 28 minutes walking while you walk along the little streets surrounding the wonderful Piazza Spagna, Via del Corso and Via dei Fori Imperiali.
 This walk is a must.

-- From Piazza Navona it will take you 26 minutes walking in a very similar route to the previous one.
+- From Piazza Navona: it will take you 26 minutes walking in a very similar route to the previous one.

-- From the Vatican 50 minutes.
+- From the Vatican: 50 minutes.
 Undoubtedly the longest route that can be done in what is considered the center of the city, but certainly one of the most fascinating itineraries.

-2. By subway, the fastest option
+By subway, the fastest way

-3. Ride the city bus
+Ride a city bus

 As you will see below, the Colosseum is very well connected to the rest of the city:

-- Frequent lines that reach the Colosseum: 117, 175, 186, 271, 53, 571, 53, 571, 571, 75, 80, 810, 85, 87.
+- Frequent lines to the Colosseum: 117, 175, 186, 271, 53, 571, 53, 571, 75, 80, 810, 85, 87.

 - Night line that connects you to the Colosseum: the N2.

-4. The cab or Uber, for the laziest (or most practical!)
+Cab or Uber, for the laziest (or most practical!)

 If you feel safer using something similar but traveling on four wheels, there is a similar service for cars.
 Car2GO is one of the most international and allows you to rent a vehicle to move around the city and pay only for the minutes you are going to use it.